Limits & Continuity

 How this limits and continuity practice works

 • 1.
-Take the quiz: answer the limits and continuity questions at the top of the page.
+Take the practice set: answer the limits and continuity questions below.

 • 2.
 Open the lesson (optional): review limit laws, special limits, limits at infinity, one-sided limits, and continuity with clear examples.

 • 3.
-Retry: return to the quiz and apply the limit rules and continuity conditions immediately.
+Retry: return to the question set and apply the limit rules and continuity conditions immediately.

-What you’ll learn in the limits & continuity lesson
+What you will learn in the limits & continuity lesson

 Limit basics & direct substitution